Ysabella Brave: Career

-Brave, during her career as a singer, has worked as a fraud analyst for Yahoo! and studied at San Jose State University.

-Brave was a finalist in the Miss Horrorfest 2006 contest and has had other show business experience throughout her life.
+Brave has worked as a fraud analyst for Yahoo! and studied at San Jose State University.
+She was a finalist in the Miss Horrorfest 2006 contest and has had other show business experience.

 YouTube videos

 Brave is a YouTube personality.
 She posted the first videos of herself singing on YouTube on July 14, 2006.
 Most of her songs are accompanied by prerecorded music tracks, but some are a cappella.
 Her singing genres include blues, jazz, the Great American Songbook, rock, soul, R&B, and pop music, amongst others, as well as some of her own original lyrics and music.

-After over a year of regularly posting videos, Brave built up a large following on YouTube.
-Her Ysabella Brave channel has 21.4K subscribers.
-Brave's videos were viewed 9.7 million times, as of July 10, 2021.

 Brave's second YouTube channel, ysabellabravetalk, was created on February 25, 2007, to separate her music and comedy videos from those in which she expresses personal opinions on subjects raised by her viewers, and her vlogs.
-The first video on her talk channel was posted on March 4, 2007.
-As of October 16, 2010, this second channel has 13,701 subscribers.

-Brave's most popular video is "Everyday Bravery" on her ysabellabravetalk channel.
-It currently has 828,365 views (August 20, 2013).